gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 conducted manually which makes them bad candidates for [continuous integration and delivery](https://martinfowler.com/books/continuousDelivery.html).
-If UI tests or system tests fail, developers have a hard time to locate the problem.
-It is an onerous task to trace the bug which triggered such a test to fail.
+If system tests fail, it is hard for developers to locate the problem because the scope of a system test is very broad and not as focused as in a unit test.
 Relying heavily in a project on manual regression testing instead of an exhaustive, automatic test suite is an anti-pattern, the **test ice cone**.
-It is the inverse of the test pyramid and leads to an unsustainable codebase because failing system tests leave developers in the dark about the root cause.
+It is the inverse of the test pyramid and leads to an unsustainable codebase because failing system tests leave developers in the dark about the root cause and drain their productivity.
+Did you ever work in a project with a Jira Board, cluttered with unresolved Bugs in the backlog? -- all bugs found by so-called manual QAs or testers.

 <img src="/img/ice_cone.jpg" alt="https://watirmelon.blog/testing-pyramids/" class="medium-zoom-image" width="300">